jesskay/konami.js/README.rst

    your traffic is medium-to-high), or http://msjessi.ca/konami.js (if you don't need SSL, or you haven't got web space you can freely upload to).

-1.5.
-You may also use konami.js as an AMD module with any compatible loader (such as RequireJS), in which case you should use the module reference itself as a constructor instead of the global "Konami" object in the examples below.
+   (You may also use konami.js as an AMD module with any compatible loader (such as RequireJS), in which case you should use the module reference itself as a constructor instead of the global "Konami" object in the examples below.)

 2. In your code, create a new Konami object, passing in the function for it to call when the code is recognized::